ConductorOne/baton-verkada/README.md

 - Access to the Verkada Command platform.
 - API key.
 Only Organization Admins can create API keys.
 To create a new API key, go to Organization settings -> Verkada API -> New API Key
+- Set the API key permissions to 'read only' if your want to just fetch the data about users and access.
+If you want provissioning support (adding and removing users from access groups) set the permissions to 'read/write'.

 ## brew